 A student who, after being suspended and readmitted twice, again fails to meet the academic standards shall be automatically dismissed.

 The Readmissions Committee will hear a single appeal of automatic dismissal.
 The appeal will only be heard after demonstration of substantial and significant changes.
-A period of time sufficient to demonstrate such a change usually elapses prior to the student attempting to schedule this hearing.
+A period of time sufficient (i.e. one calendar year) to demonstrate such a change usually elapses prior to the student attempting to schedule this hearing.
 The decision of the Committee on that single appeal will be final and no further appeal will be permitted.